 The Romain Bath

 The Roman Bath is the oldest pool in the spa area.
 It is a basin made of cut stones and colonnades which was built by the Romans.
-It is a real witness to the history of the spa.
+It witnessed all the history of the spa.
 It was destroyed during the Thirty Years War by Swedish warriors but rebuilt and refilled with water by a wealthy bourgeois.
-The entire local population became frequent visitors to the bath and it quickly became unhealthy.
+The entire local population started to go to the bath regularly and it quickly became unhealthy.
 Though it was repaired again at the end of the 18th century, visitors still stayed away from it because it had not been weather proofed.
-What we see today was rebuilt in 1845 however it closed again at the end of the 20th century so as to favour the Bain de la Promenade Spa.
+What we see today was rebuilt in 1845, even if it closed again at the end of the 20th century to favour the Bain de la Promenade Spa.

 A round for the hot water drinkers

 For a different type of visit to Bains-les-Bains, drinkers can have a round of hot water.
-This is an invitation to roam through history whose guiding thread is water.
-The visitor can stroll from the hot springs to the park pond while seeing architectural sights and emblematic spa buildings.
-A one-kilometre walk, rich with many anecdotes and unusual sites to be immortalized in photos and finishes with a glass of delicious local fruit juice.
+This is an invitation to roam through history, with water as a guiding thread.
+The visitors can walk from the hot springs to the park pond while looking at architectural sites and emblematic spa buildings.
+This one-kilometre walk is rich with many anecdotes and unusual sites which you can immortalise with pictures and it finishes with a glass of delicious local fruit juice.